1 Corinthians Chapter 14

 1. Earnestly pursue ^love, yet zealously desire the spiritual gifts, and especially that you might prophesy.

-6. And now brothers, if I come to you speaking in tongues, how will I benefit you unless I speak to you in revelation, or in knowledge, or in prophecy, or in a teaching?
+6. And now brothers, if I come to you speaking in tongues, how will I benefit you unless I speak to you either in revelation, or in knowledge, or in prophecy, or in a teaching?

 7. Even lifeless things making a sound – whether flute or harp – if they don’t have a distinction in the sounds, how will it be recognized what’s played on the flute or harp?